Dzień Dobry Wakacje

 Dzień Dobry Wakacje (/pl/, Eng.
-Good Morning Holidays) is a Polish morning show, spin-off of Dzień Dobry TVN.
+Good Morning Vacation) is a Polish morning show, spin-off of Dzień Dobry TVN.
 It is broadcast in July and August on weekends from 8:30 to 11:00.
 The first show aired on 3 July 2010 on TVN.
 Dzień Dobry Wakacje is presented by Dzień Dobry TVN presenters and various guest presenters.

 In 2020 the show's theme music is the same as Dzień Dobry TVN.
 Earlier it was a song called Sunny Day.